 **Keep in mind, each person's tolerance can be different and it's crucial you listen to your body.
 If you have pre-existing medical conditions, it's best to consult your doctor prior to starting a cold plunge.

-8 Week Program | Time & Temperature Targets
+8 Weeks | Time & Temperature Targets

-How often should I cold plunge?
+How often should I Cold Plunge?

 Week 1-2 | Brave the Plunge